 - Communications – It can be helpful to have someone with experience of marketing and communications in your group.
 This person could help you to raise awareness of your activities, fundraise, and use social media effectively.
 They could also help you to create an identity for your group.

 - Education – should the family you resettle have school-age children, you will need to research how to register at local schools and aim for the children to have completed the registration process within 2 weeks of arrival.

 - Fundraising – Having enthusiastic and dedicated fundraisers in your group will help you to meet the fundraising target of £4,500 per adult in the resettled family.
 Every sponsorship group is required to meet this target.
 It is recommended that you fundraise £9,000.

 - Welfare – Your group will need to ensure that the resettled family are registered with doctors and dentists after arrival.
 It can be very useful to have someone on your team who can research what is required and assist the family after their arrival so that they are empowered to take control of their own healthcare needs .

 What your group decides to offer as part of your resettlement will differ from those of other groups. it’s worth discussing what roles, skills and experience you need to deliver your proposed plans.

 Your Group will choose whichever structure works best for your members and the amount of time they are able to dedicate to the project.
 Below are some ideas for a large and small core group structures to help you visualise how you might approach organisation and leadership roles.
-Remember that your Group’s structures and dynamics will change over time based on the refugees’ needs, your current stage in the process and the availability of volunteers.
+Remember that your Group’s structures and dynamics will change over time based on the needs of the family you welcome, your current stage in the process and the availability of volunteers.